oswaldderiemaecker/wordpress-eb-demo/README.md

 So we have our base WordPress development ready, now we are going to create our staging environment on AWS Elastic BeanStalk.

-## AWS Elastic BeanStalk Staging environment
+## Set-up AWS Elastic BeanStalk Staging environment

 ### Set-up the AWS environment accounts